shmuelyaish/FlightRemoteAndroidApp/README.md

 This project for my university course Advanced Programming 2

 Introduction: I created an android application that acts as a remote control for the desktop flight gear airplane

-Note: app works best with a 5.8 inch screen in portrait Video presentation:
+Note: app works best with a 5.8 inch screen in portrait and with android version "Oreo" and up.
+Video presentation:
 Part I: https://www.youtube.com/watch?v=slk8ThRlRyg
 Part II: https://www.youtube.com/watch?v=8mzoYDJU1n0